-- Statewide, there were 645 manatee carcasses documented in Florida during FY 2017-18.
-All but 59 were recovered and examined.
-Additionally, six carcasses were documented in Georgia, one in Mississippi, two in South Carolina, and one in Alabama. - One hundred-nineteen rescues were performed statewide during FY 2017-18.
-As of July 31, 2018, 64 of the manatees rescued statewide were released back into the wild, 28 died, and the remaining 27 animals were still being rehabilitated in facilities around the State.
-Additionally, there were 12 manatees rescued in Charleston, South Carolina, due to cold weather and unfavorable location.
-Eleven of these were moved to warmer waters in Florida and released immediately, and one was taken to a rehabilitation facility and released later. - FWC and partners captured and relocated 10 manatees that were entrapped from storm surge after Hurricane Irma.
-Additionally, three manatees were assisted by citizens during the storm and reported to FWC afterwards. - A red tide bloom has persisted in southwest Florida since November 2017.
-Elevated manatee mortality was documented in this region early April 2018.
+- Statewide, there were 700 manatee carcasses documented in Florida during FY 2018-19.
+All but 96 were recovered and examined.
+Additionally, eight carcasses were documented in Georgia, one in Louisiana, one in Virginia, three in South Carolina, two in North Carolina, and three in Alabama. - 104 rescues were performed statewide during FY 2018-19.
+As of July 31, 2019, 63 of the manatees rescued statewide were released back into the wild, 20 died and the remaining 21 animals are still being rehabilitated in facilities around the State.
+Additionally, a manatee was rescued in Charleston, South Carolina in November of 2018, due to cold weather and unfavorable location.
+The manatee has since been released. - Due to flooding from Hurricane Michael, 3 manatees swam over a spillway into a retention pond in Oldsmar.
+All 3 manatees were given health assessments and released.
+In December of 2018, 12 manatees were trapped behind a weir in Crystal River after an extremely high tide due to wind and rain.
+The manatees were released, and the structure was modified to prevent further access. - A red tide bloom persisted in southwest Florida throughout most of 2018, and extended to the south and central east coast in the fall of 2018.
 A Repeat Mortality Event was declared in July 2018.
-During FY 2017-18, there were 85 red tide-related mortalities and 3 red tide-related rescues.
-A Manatee Unusual Mortality Event (UME) declared for Indian River Lagoon in 2012 continued during FY 2017-18.
-During this report period, 13 manatee deaths were documented in association with this event.
-The cause of the UME is still under investigation. - Researchers collected tissue samples for genetic analysis from most carcasses.
-Other samples were collected for advanced diagnostic analyses, aging, and requests from external researchers.
+This event had the largest geographical area and longest duration on record in the history of manatee mortality.
+During FY 2018-19, there were at least 136 red tide-related mortalities (preliminary number) determined through necropsy, and 3 red tide-related rescues.
+At least 56 carcasses were not necropsied on the Gulf coast during the first half of FY 2018-19, and it is likely many of these were also red tide-related.
+The investigation into the cause for the Manatee Unusual Mortality Event (UME) declared for Indian River Lagoon in 2012 continued, but was not associated with significant mortality during FY 2018-2019. - Researchers collected tissue samples for genetic analysis from most carcasses.
+Other samples were collected for archival, advanced diagnostic analyses, and requests from external researchers.

-Manatee Rescues FY 2017-18
+Manatee Rescues FY 2018-19

 Type of Rescue Number of Rescues

-Calf-Alone 18
+Calf-Alone 10

-Calf-With Rescued Mother 4
+Calf-With Rescued 3

+Mother

+Mother of Rescued Calf 1

-Human-Entanglement 18
+Human-Entanglement 10

-Human-Entrapment 24
+Human-Entrapment 22

+Human-Watercraft- 23

-Human-Watercraft- Related 27
+Related

+Human-Other + 2

-Natural-Includes Red Tide 23
+Natural-Includes Red 32

+Tide

-Undetermined; Other 5
+Undetermined; Other 1

-Total 119
+Total 104

-\includes power plant intake canals, irrigation canals, weirs, culverts, man-made canals, manmade lakes, etc.
+^{}includes power plant intake canals, irrigation canals, weirs, culverts, manmade canals, manmade lakes, etc.

-Manatee Mortality FY 2017-18
+Manatee Mortality FY 2018-19 (preliminary numbers)

 Cause of Death Number of Death

-Human-Flood Gate or Canal 4
+Human-Flood Gate or Canal 6

 Lock

-Human - Other 16
+Human - Other 13

-Human-Watercraft Related 120
+Human-Watercraft Related 146

-Natural - Cold Stress 72
+Natural - Cold Stress 46

-Natural - Other 104
+Natural - Other 161

-Perinatal 94
+Perinatal 102

-Undetermined 176
+Undetermined 130

-Verified, Not Recovered 59
+Verified, Not Recovered 96

-Total 645
+Total 700